The Cabinet of Dr. Caligari: Frame story

-In his 1947 book From Caligari to Hitler, Siegfried Kracauer argued, based largely on an unpublished typescript written and provided by Janowitz, that the film originally included no frame story and started with the fair coming to town and ended with Caligari becoming institutionalized.
+In his 1947 book From Caligari to Hitler, Siegfried Kracauer argued, based largely on an unpublished typescript written and provided by Janowitz, that the film originally included no frame story and started with the fair coming to town and ended with Caligari becoming institutionalised.
 Kracauer argued that the frame story glorified authority and was added to turn a "revolutionary" film into a "conformistic" one.
 No surviving copies of the script were believed to exist until the early 1950s when actor Werner Krauss revealed he still had his copy.
 He refused to part with it; only in 1978, two decades after his death, was it purchased by the German film archive Deutsche Kinemathek.
 It remained unavailable for public consumption until 1995, when a full transcript was published.

 The script revealed that a frame story was part of the original Caligari screenplay, albeit a different one from that in the film.
-The original manuscript opens on an elegant terrace of a large villa, where Francis and Jane are hosting a party and the guests insist that Francis tell them a story that happened to him 20 years earlier.
+The original manuscript opens on an elegant terrace of a large villa, where Franzis and Jane are hosting a party and the guests insist that Franzis tell them a story that happened to him 20 years earlier.
 The conclusion to the frame story is missing from the script.
 Critics widely agree that the discovery of the screenplay strongly undermines Kracauer's theory, with some, like the German film historian Stephen Brockmann, even arguing it disproves his claims altogether.
 Others, like John D. Barlow, argue that it does not settle the issue, as the original screenplay's frame story simply serves to introduce the main plot, rather than subvert it as the final film's version does.